-Brown sugar simple syrup, a deep caramel-colored syrup with a rich flavor, perfect for sweetening up your cocktails, coffee, or tea and even your cakes!
+Brown sugar simple syrup is a rich flavored versatile ingredient that’s perfect for sweetening up your cocktails, coffee, or tea and even your cakes.
+Learn how to make this homemade brown sugar simple syrup with just two pantry staples!

-What Is Brown Sugar Simple Syrup?
-Why Use It Instead of Sugar?
+What is Brown Sugar Simple Syrup?
+Why Use It Instead of Regular Sugar?

-Brown sugar simple syrup is made by dissolving brown sugar in water.
-So technically, it is still sugar.
+Brown sugar simple syrup is a gluten free sweet liquid mixture made by dissolving brown sugar in water.
+So technically, it is still sugar… but more like brown sugar water.

 Typically, simple syrups are made with equal parts of water and sugar.
 But for a richer syrup, you can use 2 parts sugar and 1 part water.